bzon/docker-oracle-weblogic/weblogic-samples/1221-domain/README.md

 Util scripts are copied into the image enabling users to plug NodeManager automatically into the AdminServer running on another container.

 # How to build and run

-First make sure you have built **oracle/weblogic:12.2.1-developer**.
+First make sure you have built the Docker iamge **oracle/weblogic:12.2.1-developer** by following the guide in [dockerfiles] (https://github.com/bzon/docker-oracle-weblogic/tree/master/dockerfiles).

 Now to build this sample, run:

         $ docker build -t 1221-domain --build-arg ADMIN_PASSWORD=welcome1 .